 Platforms: Windows, PS4, Xbox One

-After losing his arm and master, your character sets out to exact vengeance against the samurai clan who wronged him while battling anyone who tries to get in his way.
+After losing his arm and master, your character sets out to exact vengeance against the samurai clan who wronged him while fighting anyone who attempts to get in his path.

-As is the case with most FromSoftware games, the journey is littered with tough bossfights that demand quick reflexes and precision.
+As is the case with most FromSoftware games, the journey is littered with challenging bossfights that demand rapid reflexes and precision.

-Beyond that, the world is free to explore and offers a wide range of carefully crafted, stunning locations.
+Beyond that, the world is free to explore and offers a wide range of meticulously crafted, breathtaking locations.

 Nioh